CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 1. Start **BCI2000** and confirm EEG signal acquisition.
 2. Launch the Python controller on the host computer.
 3. Start the iPad client and wait for a successful connection to the controller.
+4. To experience the application in standalone mode, select “Start.”
+To run the EMA as part of the full experimental setup—including BCI2000, the Natus EEG system, and other integrated components—select “Skip.”
+By default, the EMA will enter the full experimental mode if no selection is made.
-4. Use the Python controller interface to initiate sessions and trigger experimental events.
+5. Use the Python controller interface to initiate sessions and trigger experimental events.
    ![PyUnityLink User Interface](images/EMA-control-hub.png "PyUnityLink User Interface")
-5. Monitor logs on both the host computer and iPad to verify proper synchronization and data recording.
+6. Monitor logs on both the host computer and iPad to verify proper synchronization and data recording.
-6. Study log files are kept in "PyUnityLink/logs" folder, and the system automatically generates and emails a daily summary to specified recipients.
+7. Study log files are kept in "PyUnityLink/logs" folder, and the system automatically generates and emails a daily summary to specified recipients.
    <!--
    ![Sample EMA Daily Summary Email](images/ema-email.png "Sample EMA Daily Summary Email") -->
 #### EMA Demo Video
 This video demonstrates an EMA session running on the iPad client.
-To experience the application in standalone mode, select “Start.”
-To run the EMA as part of the full experimental setup—including BCI2000, the Natus EEG system, and other integrated components—select “Skip.”

 The standalone demo includes the complete STAI-6 (Spielberger State-Trait Anxiety Inventory) survey as well as a simplified version of the Treasure Hunt spatial memory task designed for ease of use and demonstration purposes.
 [Full Video](https://www.youtube.com/watch?v=TKAWqI3rj94)